Zimbabwe’s Matabeleland massacre haunts Monday’s elections

 The most authoritative report on the Matabeleland killings is "Breaking the Silence," published in 1997 by Zimbabwe's Catholic Commission for Justice and Peace and the Legal Resources Foundation, drawing on interviews with more than 1,000 people and many documents.

-Much remains to be done to heal the scars of the killings, said Shari Eppel, the report's main author, who continues to do forensic research into the killings.
+Much remains to be done to heal the scars of the killings, said Shari Eppel, the report's main author, who continues to do forensic research into the killings as director of the Solidarity Peace Trust.

-At her office in Bulawayo, Eppel unwrapped canvas to reveal human bones that identified as the remains of a Gukurahundi victim, soon to be given a proper burial.
+At her office in Bulawayo, Eppel unwrapped canvas to reveal the skull and bones identified as the remains of a Gukurahundi victim, soon to be given a proper burial.

 "Julius Mvulo Nyathi died in 1984, which was when the Fifth Brigade was deployed in Matabeleland South," Eppel said.
 "We heard that his arms and ankles were tied with wire and he was severely beaten by the Fifth Brigade, soldiers who came in uniforms with red berets and they accused him of being a dissident. ...
 He also had burning plastic dripped onto his legs and he was then dragged away."